 After sanding, wipe down the surface with a damp cloth to remove any dust or residue.
 Primer and paint won’t stick to dust.
 After wiping, allow the surface to dry before moving on to primer.

 When painting kitchen cabinets you should always use a primer first.
 Primer will help protect your cabinets, and it will also create a smooth base to help you get better adhesion and truer color from your paint.
 When applying primer, just as you did with the sandpaper, move in the same direction as the wood grain for best results.

 Allow 2 hours for the primer to dry.

 Apply your paint exactly the same way you applied your primer.
 Always move in smooth strokes that go in the same direction as the wood grain.

 Allow 2 hours dry time*, then apply second coat.

 Once your paint is dry, reattach hardware to doors, and then reattach the doors to cabinets.
 After that, it’s probably time to eat.

-*Dark colours and high humidity areas may have extended dry times
+*Dark colors and high humidity areas may have extended dry times